canalyst-candas/canalyst-candas/README.md

 ModelMap example: Node Chart for Fuel Margin
 ![Fuel Margin](https://github.com/canalyst-candas/canalyst-candas/blob/main/c2.JPG)

+<b>KPI Importance / Scenario Engine:</b>

-KPI Importance: Use the same node tree to extract key drivers, then use our scenario engine to rank order 1% changes in KPI driver vs subsequent revenue change
+Use the same node tree to extract key drivers, then use our scenario engine to rank order 1% changes in KPI driver vs subsequent revenue change

+Example:

 ```
 #use the same node tree to extract key drivers (red nodes in the map)